torchbox/wagtail-wordpress-import/docs/import_hooks.md

 }
 ```

 The `FUNCTION` key is the dotted path to the function that will be called.
 The function should accept the Page model and the data to be imported as arguments.
-The function also needs to be passed an argument of `items_cache` whcih is the cache of all the items that have been imported with the `<wp:post_type>attachment</wp:post_type>`
+The function also needs to be passed an argument of `items_cache` which is the cache of all the items that have been imported with the tag `<wp:post_type>attachment</wp:post_type>`

 Sample function and page model for processing the header image: